 Andreas's research interests are radically interdisciplinary and include critical legal theory, sociolegal studies, autopoiesis, philosophy, psychoanalysis, architecture, geography, art, ecophilosophy, object-oriented ontology, theology, phenomenology, and their critical instances of confluence.
 He has been invited to talk about his research in various institutions around the world.

 Andreas has been awarded the Oxford University Press National Law Teacher of the Year Award 2011.
-He has since been invited to join the Judging Panel of the Award, which he has gratefully accepted.
+He was subsequently invited to join the Judging Panel of the Award, which he did until 2019.
 In 2016 he has been awarded the IUCN Distinguished Environmental Law Education Global Award 2016.

 Andreas is the convener of the following modules: